Log in to review your Perfect Plate entry, and access marketing collateral to promote the competition to your diners.

 You can enter a dish currently on your menu or you can create something new — be as creative as you’d like, but make sure your diners will want to purchase the dish so that they can vote for it!

-You can enter one dish per eatery in your club.
+You can enter up to three unique competition dishes per eatery at your club — one in the main plate category, one in the dessert category and one in the pizza category.
 If your club is entering multiple eateries, each one must have a unique competition dish.
 Each eatery will be treated as a separate entry.

 Can contract caterers enter?